 You Can Help Your Own Dream Come True

-New psychological thriller, The Keystroke Killer: Transcendence by author Dr. Melissa https://www.amazon.com//1718872569 in paperback and on Kindle. is a riveting read that keeps you turning the pages.
+New psychological thriller, The Keystroke Killer: Transcendence by author Dr. Melissa Caudle is a riveting read that keeps you turning the pages.
 A novel not to be missed if you love to read about serial killers with a science fiction twist in this web of deception full of twists and turns and the unexpected up to the very last word.
-Available on Amazon.com
+Available on Amazon.com https://www.amazon.com/dp/1718872569 in paperback and on Kindle.

 Please be advised, the more copies which are sold, the higher the rankings on Amazon.
 The higher the rankings on Amazon, the more likely this will be picked up as a series and put actors and film production crew to work.
 If not, it won't be picked up.